 - with Dr. E.S.
 Bakker (Netherlands Institute of Ecology)

-- We studied fish movements, reproduction, foraging and habitat selection of several species in lake Markermeer, in relation to the construction of new islands "the Marker Wadden" in this lake.
+- We study fish movements, reproduction, foraging and habitat selection of the key species in lake Markermeer, in relation to the construction of new islands "the Marker Wadden" in this lake.
 How do the fish and the rest of the food web respond to the construction of these islands with sheltered, shallow, and warm waters?
 What are potential effects on the fish populations and community in the lake?